Eurytides marcellus: Host plants

-The zebra swallowtail caterpillar feeds on species within the genus Asimina and was found to accept, oviposit and grow on leaves of the tropical soursop- Annona muricata in 1998.
+The zebra swallowtail caterpillar feeds on species within the genus Asimina and was found to also accept, oviposit and grow on leaves of the related tropical soursop- Annona muricata in 1998.
 Commonly used species include Asimina angustifolia (slimleaf pawpaw), A. incana (woolly pawpaw), A. parviflora (smallflower pawpaw), A. reticulata (netted pawpaw), A. tetramera (four-petal pawpaw), and A. triloba (common pawpaw).
 P. marcellus caterpillars ingest neurotoxic chemicals called annonaceous acetogenins from their host plants, which are retained in the body tissues of both the caterpillar and the adult, and may help chemically protect the butterfly from birds.

 Residents of Pittsburgh, Pennsylvania began planting pawpaw with the aim of encouraging the zebra swallowtail to return to its once-northernmost range.
 Success was documented in 2024.
 A zebra swallowtail was identified in 2025 in High Park, Toronto, Canada, near the northern tip of its historic range, for the first time since 1896.